dmdboi/windmill-dashboard-vue/README.md

 ## Credit

-All credit goes to Estavan Maito for building the original Dashboard, I simply ported across to Vue 😀
+All credit goes to Estevan Maito for building the original Dashboard, I simply ported across to Vue 😀